The Silver Swan Story

 Drawing of the Silver Swan at the Paris International Exhibition

 The Paris International Exhibition or Exposition universelle [d’art et d’industrie] de 1867 was the talk of the town at the time.
-With over 40 nations exhibiting rare, interesting and innovative objects and receiving visitors of royal descent from all over the world, it must have been the place to be.
-As avid collectors but also socialites, John and Josephine attended the exhibition as well.
-This is where they saw the mechanical swan in 1867 and fell in love with it.
+With over 40 nations exhibiting rare, interesting and innovative objects and receiving visitors of royal descent from all over the world, it was the place to be.
+As avid collectors but also socialites, the Museum’s founders Joséphine and John attended the exhibition as well.
+This is where they saw the mechanical Silver Swan in 1867 and fell in love with it.

 IMG_5741.jpg